homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/docs/administrators.md

 To find out which versions have already been uploaded and with what tags, check the:
 - [npm package's versions page](https://www.npmjs.com/package/homebridge-panasonic-ac-platform?activeTab=versions)
 - [GitHub releases](https://github.com/homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/releases)

+### Dependabot
+From time to time dependabot adds new PR with updates to the dependency version.
+If PR has passed the tests, you can merge it without the risk that something will not work.
+When you merge one PR added by Dependabot, wait before merging another one because after each merge other PRs goes through the tests again.